ibm-cloud-docs/appid/identity-providers.md

 {{site.data.keyword.appid_short_notm}} provides a default configuration to help you get up and running quickly with the service.
 {: shortdesc}

+Data is used when you engage in the Permitted Uses of the Service.
+By using the Service, you agree to the collection and use of information in accordance with the outlined [privacy policy](/docs/services/appid?topic=appid-privacy-policy).
+{: important}

 When you configure {{site.data.keyword.appid_short_notm}}, Facebook, Google, and Cloud Directory are automatically enabled as identity providers.
 You can change the configuration at anytime.
 There are default credentials in place for Facebook and Google, but they are IBM credentials and should be used for testing whether to use the service only.
 Before you publish your app, update the configuration to your own credentials.